kubevela/kubevela.github.io/docs/end-user/components/cloud-services/provider-and-consume-cloud-services.md

 ### Provision cloud resources

-Let's provision an OSS bucket as an example.
+Use the following Application to provision an OSS bucket:

 ```yaml
 apiVersion: core.oam.dev/v1beta1